Find Affordable College Courses

 Chestnut Hill, MA

-Boston College came in at #8 in this year’s edition of the Most Popular Communication & Journalism Bachelor’s Degree Schools in the New England Region ranking.
-Located in the small city of Chestnut Hill, Boston College is a private not-for-profit school with a fairly large student population.
+Boston College ranked #8 on this year’s Most Popular Communication & Journalism Bachelor’s Degree Schools in the New England Region list.
+Located in the city of Chestnut Hill, Boston College is a private not-for-profit school with a large student population.

 Of the 168 students majoring in communication and journalism at Boston College, 24% are male and 76% are female.